-This is a re-post of an older article of mine from December 2015.
-Just yesterday, once again, I felt that the boundary I need to draw regarding commenters who come to my blog and write in a dishonest or phony, though seemingly often kind way, must be drawn much closer than before.
+This is partly a re-post of an older article of mine from December 2015.
+Just yesterday, once again, I felt that the boundaries I need to draw regarding commenters who come to my blog and write in a dishonest or phony, though seemingly often kind way, must be drawn much closer than before.
 What God revealed to me this morning was WHY Jesus was not a nice guy.
 The simple truth is this: Our Lord NEVER submitted to demons who spoke through human beings; He only submitted to His Father’s Holy Spirit.
 Therefore Jesus seemed to be impolite and even harsh at times.
-It was not so that Jesus did not love the people, but He loved His Father more.
+It was not so that Jesus did not love the people, but He loved obeying His Father more.
+As Christians who follow Jesus we should also obey God more than men as Peter and the other apostles told us (see Acts 5:29).
 If you like to compare another earlier entry, where I expounded on my own experiences and on the WHY I began to draw these boundaries last year in November, you might check out Do Not Allow Demons To Speak.

 PS: Sorry for the inconvenience to have received two notifications of a new blog post within a few minutes.
 At first I tried to reblog this older article, but alas, there was no edit function for my newer entry available.
 Therefore I deleted the reblog and changed it into a re-post of Was Jesus a nice guy? 😉 Here you are.

 Wikipedia offers the following description of a nice guy.
 It reads,